lars-t-hansen/moz-sandbox/swat/MANUAL.md

 	 - assigning a value to variable or object field

-    There is no automatic widening when resulting a value from select, two-armed if, or case; the arms of these must all have the same static type.
+    There is no automatic widening when resulting a value from select, two-armed if, cond, or case; the arms of these must all have the same static type.
 Use a TypeCast expression to force a widening where one is not performed automatically.

     TODO: It is probably sane to widen for select, if, or case, if at least